 Which option is best?
 In this case, in-house marketer is more likely to work, unless management wants to try new ways of working.

 Your company has a solid track record and customer base.
 You’ve had a few in-house marketers over the last 3 - 5 years but they haven’t stuck.
 Either they left to pursue more growth in a company where there were more marketing opportunities, or they didn’t perform well and you let them go.

 B2B companies often hire junior marketers because they’re inexpensive.
 Unfortunately, they’re also inexperienced and can end up wasting more time and money than they save.

 In this situation, outsourced marketing is the better bet.
 Outsourcing avoids the risk of a single in-house hire.
 It means a company gets a team of marketers who have breadth and depth of skill.
 They don’t need hand-holding because they’re senior.
-And they’re less likely to drop your business for a better learning environment elsewhere.
+And they won't quit your business for a better opportunity elsewhere.

-Start-ups and new businesses that are still perfecting their service or product need marketing basics (website, pitch deck) to be credible to potential customers.
+Start-ups and new businesses that are still working on their service or product need marketing basics (website, pitch deck) to be credible to potential customers.
 But they don’t need a significant amount of marketing, because things are likely to be very different just 3 months down the road.
-Spending a lot on marketing is a recipe for wasting precious dollars in the early stages of a B2B company’s growth.
+Spending a lot on lead generation campaigns is a recipe for wasting precious dollars in the early stages of a B2B company’s growth.

 At this stage, there’s more value in the sales and management team going out and talking to new customers and getting feedback, and making changes to the company’s offering based on what customers say and do.

 In this situation, a full-time marketer is overkill.
 Better to hire a marketing consultant or outsourced company for a short period of time to help you get the marketing basics in place.
 But don’t spend too much or too long on outsourced marketing at this stage – you’re better to focus on sales and product development until your value proposition and target market is clear.
 Once you reach that stage, then you can consider increasing your investment in marketing.